 There is such a thing as oversharing.
 Employers appreciate that you might want to use your social media presence to connect with friends and family members.
 However, highly personal and sensitive content is best suited to private social media profiles.

-Setting your profile on private ensures that only authorised users can access your information.
+Setting your profile to private ensures that only authorised users can access your information.
 Separating your partying photos and other potentially harmful content keeps it out of sight for professional connections.

 Similarly, your public-facing profiles should focus on managing your professional reputation.
 For example, sharing confidential data about a former employer is an immediate career kill switch.